TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

     first time), to the switch backlight off - press on the same place of blank screen to switch the screen on again.
     For PC's who supply USB power after switchoff this could be used to blank the LCD  screen after pressing one of the Power Keys for switch off.
 If disabled with *bl* pressing the black key will just exit the Power Keys screen.
+    Switch Backlight Off/On via *Cmd *bl*0 = off *bl*1 = on - can use serial monitor and send <*bl*0> for blankscreen and
+    <*bl*1> for full bright screen.
+For inbetween values use *bl*nn nn=00-99.
+Unlike pressing the Black Key to switch off,
+    these additional values are not persistant through the dimming period.
 (v) Key Held Duration: *kr*num with num = 1-9 or 100-900 msec key press wait duration before repeat.
 (w) Key Held Enable: *ke* Enable/Disable Volume Mute Processing if [Vo][L1-L4] key is long-pressed (x) *lf* Send SDCard and FlashMemory Filelist to serial port.